MosheShmulevich/Quality-and-Testing-Final-Project/README.md

 # "Doctor's application"
 This program was built in order to help doctors provide the best treatment for his patients.
-We have used PyCharm as an integrated development environment (IDE) and python language for the programming.
+We have used PyCharm as an integrated development environment (IDE) and python language to program the application.